 The geology of the top layers shows significant plate tectonic and continental formation only for Earth.
 Only Earth shows major elevation differences in the terrain except for volcanic mountains on the other celestial bodies.

-All these bodies have produced theories about major collisions including the Earth and Moon.
+All these bodies have produced theories about major singular collisions including the Earth and Moon.
 Mars has the theory of impact that created the largest volcanic plain in the solar system, yet it survived the incredible kinetic energy of an impact.
+Venus’ major collision supposedly caused its retrograde rotation.
+Mercury’s big collision removed all its lighter metals from its surface.
 So major impacts should always be within the range of choices and never be ruled out in addressing anomalous conditions.

 Intrusive smaller-grained granitic-type rocks have yet to be discovered by any space probes.
-This type of granite rock is a special breed only found on Earth and is proposed as the deep infusion of volatile materials into Earth’s mantle.
+This type of granite rock is a special breed only found on Earth and is proposed as the deep infusion of frozen volatile materials into Earth’s mantle.

 Only Earth demonstrates a preponderance of nitrogen in its atmosphere.
 The thought is that the impactor’s ices brought ammonia and nitric/nitrous oxides that converted to nitrogen as one of its products of reduction to become a stable element for Earth’s atmosphere.